 Dr. Anil Vishnupant Kulkarni (Indian Institute of Science, Bangalore)

 Dr K S Hari Prasad (Indian Institute of Technology, Roorkee)

 Bhakra-Beas Management Board (BBMB), All India Farmers Association

 UK Natural Environment Research Council (NERC) and the Indian Ministry of Earth Sciences (MoES)

 Research Programme/Funding Scheme:

 NERC-MoES Newton-Bhabha Fund: Sustaining Water Resources for Food, Energy & Ecosystem Services in India programme.

-In this project, we are investigating how water is stored in, and moves through, a Himalayan river system (the inter-linked Beas and Sutjej catchments) in northern India at daily to decadal timescales and will use the resulting insights to develop and test a robust model of the whole system that can be used to inform current and future decision making to support the sustainable development and management of the region's water resources.
-A combination of state-of-the-art modelling, field studies, satellite-based remote sensing and observation will be developed to improve the process-based understanding of Himalayan water resources availability and quality.
-Finally, a 'whole-system' framework underpinned by these detailed process modelling outcomes will be built using the Water Evaluation And Planning (WEAP) software system.
+In this project, we investigated how water is stored in, and moves through, a Himalayan river system (the inter-linked Beas and Sutjej catchments) in northern India at daily to decadal timescales and used the resulting insights to develop and test a robust model of the whole system that can be used to inform current and future decision making to support the sustainable development and management of the region's water resources.
+Click for more on the SusHi-Wat model and on the SusHi-Wat Impact story.

-The project involves collaboration between internationally-leading scientists at 4 Indian institutions (IIT-Roorkee; NIT-Hamirpur, NIH-Roorkee and the IISc-Bangalore), 2 UK Universities (Heriot-Watt and Cranfield) and one British Research Institute (the British Antarctic Survey).
+The project involved collaboration between internationally-leading scientists at 4 Indian institutions (IIT-Roorkee; NIT-Hamirpur, NIH-Roorkee and the IISc-Bangalore), 2 UK Universities (Heriot-Watt and Cranfield) and one British Research Institute (the British Antarctic Survey).

 India: Prof C.S.P.
 Ojha (email@example.com)